thesephist/dotink/content/posts/maverick.md

 That's quite a compiler rabbit hole.
 But simply compiling Ink programs to JavaScript in the browser isn't the end of it.
 To have a full Ink programming environment, we need to get a few more things working.

-First, most Ink programs require the standard library, at least the `std` (standard library core), `str` (string functions), and `quicksort` (list sorting) libraries.
+First, most Ink programs require the **standard library**, at least the `std` (standard library core), `str` (string functions), and `quicksort` (list sorting) libraries.
 Fortunately, these three libraries are also dependencies of the compiler, so they were already compiled into the JavaScript bundle and available as global variables in the browser.
 This meant Ink programs running in the playground can simply call, for example, `sort!([1, 3, 2])` without having to import other libraries.

-Second, many Ink programs we could run in the playground resulted in errors.
-When that error occurs, the `eval()` function would simply propagate that error through to the surrounding application, causing crashes.
+Second, many Ink programs we could run in the playground resulted in **errors**.
+When an error occurs, the `eval()` function would simply propagate that error through to the surrounding application, causing the playground to crash.
 We obviously don't want this, so rather than calling `eval()` directly on the compiler output, I updated the code to evaluate something like

 ```
 eval(`
     try {
         ${translateInkToJS(...)}
     } catch (e) {
         // render the error to the REPL
     }
 `)
 ```